bitcoin-dot-org/Bitcoin.org/_includes/ref_transactions.md

   push the values 1 through 16 to the stack.

-* [`OP_CHECKSIG`][op_checksig]{:#term-op-checksig}{:.term} consumes a signature and a full public key, and pushes true onto the stack if the the transaction data specified by the SIGHASH flag was converted into the signature using the same ECDSA private key that generated the public key.
+* [`OP_CHECKSIG`][op_checksig]{:#term-op-checksig}{:.term} consumes a signature and a full public key, and pushes true onto the stack if the transaction data specified by the SIGHASH flag was converted into the signature using the same ECDSA private key that generated the public key.
 Otherwise, it pushes false onto the stack.